AbeehaKhan-27/contacts-directory/README.md

 CONTACTS-DIRECTORY

-Compile all my contacts and store important information like nmae, age, birthdays, and email.
+Compile all my contacts and store important information like name, age, birthdays, and email.